cfoust/cy/docs/src/quick-start/new-shells.md

 {{story cast cy/shell}}

-To create a new shell, type `ctrl+a` `j`.
+To create a new shell, type {{bind :root ctrl+a j}}.
 This creates a new pane running your default shell in your current working directory.
-You can return to the old one with `ctrl+l`; this cycles between all of the panes in the current **group**.
+You can return to the old one with {{bind :root ctrl+l}}; this cycles between all of the panes in the current **group**.
 In `cy`, a group is just a container for panes or other groups.

 Every **group** and **pane** in `cy` has a path, just like a file in a filesystem.
 The new shell you created has a path like `/shells/3`.